FruitbatM/explore-national-parks-of-japan/testing.md

 <h2 align="center"><img src="readme-files/img-readme/us-3-map.jpg" alt="Website's map section" target="_blank" width="75%" height="75%"></h2>
 <h2 align="center"><img src="readme-files/img-readme/us-3-contact.jpg" alt="Website's contact section" target="_blank" width="75%" height="75%"></h2>

-- A full overlay navigation is modern and distinctive and the visitors can easyily find what they are looking for.
+- A full screen overlay navigation is modern and distinctive and the visitors can easyily find what they are looking for.

 **As a site visitor,I want to use interactive elements on the website.**